BlueBrain/Brayns/python/doc/source/examples_loader.rst

 .. hint::

-    The model transform is the identity by default and is relative to the original location
+    The model transform is the identity by default and is relative to the original location of the object when loaded.

 .. code-block:: python

-    import dataclasses
+    # We use the transform to move the model.

-    old_model = models[0]
+    transform = model.transform

-    # Here we make a copy of the old transform but we could also modify it
-    # directly as we are going to trash the old model object.
+    # Move the model upward.
-    transform = dataclasses.replace(old_model.transform)

     transform.translation += 3 * brayns.Vector3.up

+    # Rotate the model of 90 degrees around Y.
     euler = brayns.Vector3(0, 90, 0)
     transform.rotation = brayns.Rotation.from_euler(euler, degrees=True)

+    # Upload the model and retreive its new state.
+    # It is important to use the model returned by update_model as the bounds
-    # The model is really updated on the instance here.
+    # will be updated if we change the transform.
-    updated_model = brayns.update_model(
+    model = brayns.update_model(
         instance,
         model.id,
         transform=transform,